Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Experiments

 \subsubsection{Estimator Analysis}

-The ICP-based estimator reaches its knee point at $n=10$, optimally balancing accuracy and compute.
-Since the lidar operates at $10 \ \unit{\hertz}$, this corresponds to localizing once per second.
-Although the estimator maintains reasonable accuracy beyond the knee point, reducing the localization frequency beyond it yields diminishing computational savings as the pipeline's runtime becomes bottlenecked by the odometry method.
-ICP's robustness against drift allows it to maintain accuracy with fewer corrections, extending its useful range to higher intervals than the Doppler estimator.
+The ICP-based estimator reaches its knee point at $n=5$.
+Since the lidar operates at $10 \ \unit{\hertz}$, this corresponds to localizing twice per second.
+At a driving speed of $60 \ \unit{\km / h}$, $n=5$ corresponds to approximately $8.33 \ \unit{\m}$ travelled between localization attempts.
+Although the estimator maintains reasonable accuracy beyond the knee point, reducing the localization frequency beyond it yields diminishing computational savings as the pipeline's runtime becomes bottlenecked by the odometry.
+ICP's robustness against drift allows it to maintain accuracy with fewer corrections, extending its useful range to higher intervals than the Doppler estimator and performing comparably to the OG estimator.
 However, this method struggles to achieve real-time performance when using smaller intervals.
-Using our approach, the ICP-based method achieves real-time performance when $n\geq2$ while maintaining accuracy.
+Using our approach, the ICP-based method achieves real-time performance when $n\geq5$ while maintaining accuracy.

-The Doppler estimator also reaches its knee point at $n=10$, where the runtime similarly starts to asymptotically approach the odometry runtime, although this computational bottleneck is only around $10 \ \unit{\ms}$ per frame for Doppler odometry.
-However, since the Doppler estimator is more susceptible to drift, there is a steeper decline in accuracy beyond the knee point.
-The accuracy is particular limited in orientation, as shown by its higher rotational RMSE compared to the ICP-based estimator.
-This limitation may be mitigated by incorporating a higher-accuracy gyroscope.
+The Doppler estimator reaches its knee point at $n=10$ where the runtime asymptotically approaches the odometry-only baseline of approximately $10 \ \unit{\ms}$ per frame.
+However, because this method relies on integrating radial velocity measurements within a limited FOV, it is more susceptible to cumulative drift.
+While we apply corrections for radial velocity biases, these compensations are imperfect; the errors compound over time, causing accuracy to degrade significantly as the dead-reckoning interval increases until localization becomes unsuccessful beyond $n=75$.

-When using $n\geq50$ for the Doppler estimator and $n\geq150$ for the ICP estimator, accumulated odometric drift leads to localization failure.
-Beyond these points, the RMSE in each translational component exceeds $0.2 \ \unit{\m}$, making the estimate unusable in real-world applications.
+The OG estimator reaches its knee point at $n=25$, which is significantly larger than the knee points for the ICP ($n=5$) and Doppler ($n=10$) estimators.
+Although OG does not rely on geometric correspondences, its measurements are typically less noisy than the Doppler velocity measurements, leading to a slower accumulation of drift between map updates.
+In contrast, while ICP provides the highest peak accuracy, its knee point is reached earlier because the computational cost of dense point cloud alignment scales poorly with frequency, unlike the OG estimator which has low computational overhead.
+As a result, OG outperforms both ICP and Doppler at larger intervals, offering a more favourable trade-off and enabling a larger knee point.
+Beyond the maximum intervals shown, accumulated odometric drift leads to localization failure; the lateral RMSE exceeds $0.2 \ \unit{\m}$, rendering the estimate unusable for real-world applications.